About

 Photo by Meghan Krauss, 2022

-Amanda holds a PhD from Queen’s University and a MFA (Visual Art) from the University of Windsor.
-Her ongoing works-in-progress include several collaborative and solo studio-based projects, a forthcoming co-edited book and a graphic novel.
-Amanda has taught undergraduate and graduate courses in studio art, art history and cultural studies at universities including; Queen’s, Western, UofT, McMaster, and supervises research-creation graduate projects at Queen’s University.
+Amanda has taught undergraduate and graduate courses in studio art, art history and cultural studies at universities including; Queen’s, Western, UofT, McMaster, and currently supervises research-creation graduate projects at Queen’s University.

 Get in touch: amanda.white (at) uwo.ca